Captain Charles Johnson: Identity of author

 The author has remained unknown in spite of numerous attempts by historians to discover his identity.
 There has been no record found of anyone with the name Charles Johnson serving as a captain in any capacity, save forty-two years before the publication of A General History.
-There was a playwright by that name in the early 18th century, but there are no ties to piracy found in his works.
 Some have suggested that the "Captain" was in fact a common pirate, but again, there is no record of this man.

 Daniel Defoe

 In 1932, literary scholar and writer John Robert Moore posited that Daniel Defoe be acknowledged the author of A General History.
-After years of research in connection with a collection of Defoe's works, Moore published a study of his findings, detailing his argument for Defoe's authorship of this, and other, works.
+After years of research in connection with a collection of Defoe's works, Moore published a study of his findings, detailing his argument for Defoe's authorship of this, and other works.
 Moore declared that A General History was "substantially" a work of Defoe based on writing style (including frequent meditations on morality similar to in Defoe's work) and content similar to other pieces that have been attributed to Defoe.
 Moore argued that Defoe's interest in subjects such as "seafaring" and criminals (including pirates) shows that A General History falls squarely into his repertoire.
 Moore posited that not only could other works be used to confirm that Defoe wrote A General History, but that A General History could be used to endorse his authorship of those same works.
 Another point that Moore counted on to validate his claims was that many authors, to include historians, had used A General History of the Pyrates as a source of information for their own writings.

 Moore's study and his reputation as a Defoe scholar was so convincing that most libraries recataloged A General History under Defoe's name.